travsta/azure-experiments/README.md

 The pipeline will post a comment on your pull request with the current coverage percentages for both the model and API components.

 ## Contributing

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Set up the development environment:
+   - Install dependencies: `conda env create -f config/environment_api_local.yml`  # or environment_model_local.yml
+   - Activate the environment: `conda activate instagram-topic-classifier-api`  # or instagram-topic-classifier-model
+   - Set up pre-commit hooks: `pre-commit install`
-3. Make your changes
+4. Make your changes
-4. Run tests to ensure everything is working
+5. Run tests to ensure everything is working: `pytest tests/`
+   - For the model:
+      ```
+      ./scripts/run_tests_with_coverage.sh model
+      ```
+   - For the api:
+      ```
+      ./scripts/run_tests_with_coverage.sh api
+      ```
+6. Run linters: `./scripts/run_linters.sh api`  # or model
-5. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+7. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-6. Push to the branch (`git push origin feature/AmazingFeature`)
+8. Push to the branch (`git push origin feature/AmazingFeature`)
-7. Open a Pull Request
+9. Open a Pull Request

+Note: The pre-commit hooks will run automatically when you attempt to commit.
+If any hooks fail, fix the issues and try committing again.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact
-Travis - email@example.com
+Travis - @example.com

 Project Link: [https://github.com/travsta/instagram-topic-classification](https://github.com/travsta/instagram-topic-classification)